-Now, the above structure will require 4 bytes of memory space for status variable but only 2 bits will be used to store the values.
-If you will use up to 32 variables each one with a width of 1 bit , then also status structure will use 4 bytes, but as soon as you will have 33 variables, then it will allocate next slot of the memory and it will start using 64 bytes.
+The above structure requires 4 bytes of memory space for status variable, but only 2 bits will be used to store the values.

+If you will use up to 32 variables, each one with a width of 1 bit, then also the status structure will use 4 bytes.
+However, as soon as you have 33 variables, it will allocate the next slot of the memory and it will start using 8 bytes.
 Let us check the following example to understand the concept:

 '''

 #include <stdio.h>

 #include <string.h>

 / define simple structure /

 struct

 {

 unsigned int widthValidated;

+'''

+'''

 unsigned int heightValidated;

 } status1;

 / define a structure with bit fields /

-'''

-'''

 struct

 {

 unsigned int widthValidated : 1;

 unsigned int heightValidated : 1;

 } status2;

 int main()

 {

 printf( "Memory size occupied by status1 : %d\n", sizeof(status1));

 printf( "Memory size occupied by status2 : %d\n", sizeof(status2));

 return 0;

 }

 '''